 I’ve mentioned the importance of being yourself on dates in several articles and extensively in my book, “Finding the One Who’s Right.”
 Its importance is not difficult to understand.
 Doing it is.

 For me, especially during my early years of dating, there have always been two forces pulling me in different directions.
-The logical force that sounds a commanding voice in my head saying, “Just be yourself!”
+The logical force that sounds like a commanding voice in my head saying, “Just be yourself!”
 And that insecure and sexually eager force that is trying to impress the lady to “win” her over.

 When the insecure and sexually eager force prevailed, I almost never won the girl over.
 In fact, I unusually lost horribly with varying degrees of humiliation depending on how foolish I acted.

 For most men and some women, this means being too pushy, trying too hard, and being inappropriately sexually suggestive.
-Our insecurities and lack sexual/emotional control lead us to this behavior.
+Our insecurities and lack of sexual/emotional control lead us to this behavior.

 Here’s the trick to moving the pendulum way over to being “mostly” yourself.
 The challenge is that it’s counterintuitive.
 The trick is to get yourself into a state of not being overly concerned about the “outcome” of the date.